-As of March 31, 2024, the Company had a cash balance of \$2.4 million.
-For the three months ended March 31, 2024, the Company incurred a net loss of \$0.9 million and had a net usage of cash in operating activities of \$1.1 million.
-In addition, the Company had a working capital of \$2.4 million as of March 31, 2024.
-Additionally, we believe we have sufficient cash and marketable securities to operate our business plan into 2025.
+The accompanying condensed consolidated financial statements have been prepared in conformity with generally accepted accounting principles, which contemplate continuation of the Company as a going concern.
+As of March 31, 2025, the Company had a cash balance of \$1.2 million.
+For the three months ended March 31, 2025, the Company incurred a net loss of \$712 thousand and had a net usage of cash in operating activities of \$400 thousand.
+In addition, the Company had working capital of \$2.2 million as of March 31, 2025.
+These conditions raise substantial doubt about the Company's ability to continue as a going concern.